Fear of Climbing – Climacophobia

 Free Initial Consultations for the Fear of Climbing

-We offer all prospective clients a FREE initial consultation to discuss your Fear of Climbing prior to commencing any treatment plans.
+We offer all prospective clients FREE initial consultations to discuss your Climacophobia problems prior to commencing any psychotherapy programmes.

 The consultation and lasts around 50 minutes.